The Common Intuition to Transfer Learning Can Win or Lose: Case Studies for Linear Regression: Unknown : Analysis for and of General Forms

-The empirically-evaluated generalization errors of the LMMSE transfer learning solution are denoted by the purple markers in Figures \ref{fig:error_curves_diagrams_isotropic_H_is_orthonormal} and \ref{fig:error_curves_diagrams_isotropic_general_H}.
-As expected, the errors of the LMMSE solution lower bound the errors of the intuitive (linear) design to transfer learning from (\ref{eq:well specified - constrained linear regression - solution - target task - positive alpha}).
-Interestingly, in the case of orthonormal $\mtx{H}$ and isotropic feature covariance $\mtx{\Sigma}_{\vec{x}}$, the performance of the intuitive and LMMSE designs coincide in various well-specified cases (see Fig.~\ref{fig:orthonormal_H_error_curves_wellspec}).
-Yet, the results for general $\mtx{H}$ and $\mtx{\Sigma}_{\vec{x}}$ (Fig.~\ref{fig:error_curves_diagrams_isotropic_general_H}) show that the LMMSE significantly improves the intuitive TL design at the highly overparameterized settings.
+The results for general $\mtx{H}$ and $\mtx{\Sigma}_{\vec{x}}$ (Fig.~\ref{fig:error_curves_diagrams_isotropic_general_H__with_LMMSE_TL}) show that the LMMSE significantly improves the intuitive TL design at the highly overparameterized settings.
 Note that the LMMSE solution form in (\ref{eq:LMMSE Transfer Learning - estimator formula}) is obtained by a linear processing of the ``effective measurements" vector $ $ that concatenates the source task solution to training data of the target task.
 Accordingly, the significant performance gains due to the LMMSE solution suggest that the common intuition to transfer learning implementation can sometimes be far from achieving the potential benefits of using the source task.